 Possible Impacts of Intracranial Surgery

-The majority of the tumour or, if possible, the entire tumour is removed in the course of the surgery.
+The majority of the tumor or, if possible, the entire tumor is removed in the course of the surgery.
 Intracranial surgery might cause one or more of the following:

 1) Epileptic seizures